25 best places to visit in Denmark (by a Dane)

 Rebild Bakker has some of the most vibrant nature in Denmark.
 You can find heathland all over Denmark, but Rebild National Park is something special.

 If you visit in August when the heath is in bloom, you can have a picnic or walk through the purple idyllic setting.
-Rebild is also a great place for outdoors activities such as biking, hiking or fishing.
+Rebild is also a great place for outdoor activities such as biking, hiking, or fishing.

 What makes it special for me is the dramatic, grass-covered cliffs overlooking the roaring North Sea, and that wide-open, crisp-air feel at the top of the cliff.
 You can see it from below, too.